itu-bdsa/lecture-notes/sessions/the_gilded_rose/slides.md

 # Background

 > Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
-We also buy and sell only the finest goods.
+We also buy and sell only the finest goods...
-Unfortunately, our goods are constantly degrading in **Quality** as they approach their sell by date.
-We have a system in place that updates our inventory for us.
-It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
-Your task is to add the new feature to our system so that we can begin selling a new category of items.
-First an introduction to our system:

 ---